mitchellnel/resolution/server/README.md

 - `title` (string)
 - `description` (string)

-Returns: a Boolean indicating creation success.
+Returns: a JSON object with a Boolean field indicating creation success.
+If the create operation failed, then a `reason` field will be defined with an error message.
+If the read succeeded, then this field will not exist.

 The argument object is interfaced as `APICreateResolutionArguments`, and the return object is interfaces as `APICreateResolutionReturn`.